What is the best outdoor TV antenna?

-The Antop AT-400BV is also referred to as the “Big Boy” model.
+- Antop AT-400BV is also referred to as the “Big Boy” model for getting UHF and VHF signals.
+It’s also the best model if you are in a remote or woodsy location such as my testing site in Maine.
 It can be mounted either on a roof or roof peak.
 The antenna has a metal bracket on the back of the panel for mounting.
 It comes with all the hardware needed for installation.
 That includes a 39-foot cable with a thick weather resistant coating.

-The ClearStream 2MAX is a lighter and more compact outdoor antenna.
+- The ClearStream 2V Max is a lighter and more compact outdoor TV antenna.
 The 2MAX demonstrated excellent performance with picking up UHF and VHF signals.
 It costs about $40 less than the Antop “Big Boy” 400-BV.
 But if you’re living in a place where snow, rain are relentless, you might be better off with the Antop 400-BV.

 I began testing TV antennas back in 2016, and it’s an ongoing process for me throughout the year.

 All of the testing I have done happens in two locations.
-One set of tests happen just outside of Boston.
-The other sessions happen in a woodsy spot in Maine.
-Ideally, the results should help the greatest number of people searching for a new outdoor TV antenna.
+One set of tests happens just outside of Boston.
+The other sessions are in a woodsy spot in Maine.
+Ideally, the results from these two different spots should help the greatest number of people searching for a new outdoor TV antenna.

-Even if you don’t go agree with with one of my top 3 picks, there are two key things you should do before you go shopping for a new TV antenna.
-Sticking to these two rules should help with buying an antenna that’s best suited for you home.
+Even if you don’t go agree with with one of my picks, there are three things you should do before you go shopping for a new outdoor TV antenna.
+Sticking to these rules should help with buying an antenna that’s best suited for you home.

 1. Ignore terms like HD antenna, digital antenna, HDTV antenna, 4K TV antenna and so on.
 All of these terms are marketing jargon and don’t mean anything.
 Avoid any antennas that advertise a 120 or 150 mile range.
 The curvature of the Earth doesn’t make this possible — even for the very best TV antenna on the market.